VUIIS/vuiis-cci-info/README.md

 ## Citing XNAT/DAX

-For researchers who make substantial use of XNAT resources: when possible, we would appreciate your acknowledging the Center for Computation Imaging in presentations and publications with one sentence in the acknowledgement and a citation of the relevant paper.
+For researchers who make substantial use of VUIIS CCI XNAT resources: when possible, we would appreciate your acknowledging the Center for Computation Imaging in presentations and publications with one sentence in the acknowledgement and a citation of the relevant paper.

 “This work was conducted in part using the resources of the Center for Computational Imaging at Vanderbilt University Institute of Imaging Science, Nashville, TN.”